ker0olos/fable/README.md

 > How are you keeping Fable free?

 I'm using serverless for the servers and the database, which is much cheaper to maintain.
-If it ever starts hurting my wallet, I will have to _actively_ ask for support, but <u>no one is getting special rewards for donations</u>, worst-case I will have to offer cosmetics; **tl;dr Fable will always remain 100% free.**
+If it ever starts hurting my wallet, I will have to actively ask for support, but no one is getting special rewards for donations, worst-case I will have to offer cosmetics; tl;dr Fable will always remain 100% free.

 ### Credits

-- Want to learn about running serverless bots on **Deno Deploy** or just self-host your own version of Fable?
+- This project wouldn't been possible without **Deno**.
+Want to learn about running discord bots with low-cost?
 Check the official guide at
   <https://deno.com/deploy/docs/tutorial-discord-slash>

 - Checkout our friends at <https://anilist.co> your support will mean a lot to